snhstq/IBM3705_R5/README.md

 Full Duplex is specified upon starting i3274, DLSw or Trunk with the -fdx switch.
 The -line parameter specifies only the lower line address.
 The 2nd line address is implicitly used.
 E.g. for the above example, i3274 is started with:

-BIN/i3274 -cchn efoxcc1 -line 20 -fdx
+$ BIN/i3274 -cchn efoxcc1 -line 20 -fdx

-In the “old days” Full Duplex would mean a significant performance gain as transmit and receive occurs simultaneously on the line set.
+In the 'old days' Full Duplex would mean a significant performance gain as transmit and receive occurs simultaneously on the line set.
 The use of TCP/IP connections for the 3705 emulator greatly obsoletes the benefits of full duplex.
 However, on a Trunk line (See section [Trunk](#trunk)) there is certainly some performance gain.

 ## Remote 3705
 Running a remote 3705 involves the following: